 Hosted bitcoin wallets take the private keys from users – effectively taking away the decentralised control of a person’s bitcoin assets – and thereby attribute the funds to the user but, at the same time, it is banking all over again, but without lending your bitcoins out for mortgages.
 The alternative is co-signing.
 This is where you share the wallet with an independent third party, such as your auditor or lawyer, who validates that you own the bitcoin and keeps looking into your wallet now and again; well that’s pretty good.

-My view is that we should be able to achieve 100% AML/CTF compliance while preserving the natural benefits of bitcoin: retaining ownership and control over your assets (an important thing to learn, especially if ‘bail-ins’ become commonplace, note case in Italy) and flexibility.
+My view is that we should be able to achieve 100% anti-money laundering (AML) and/or counter-terrorist financing (CTF) compliance while preserving the natural benefits of bitcoin: retaining ownership and control over your assets (an important thing to learn, especially if ‘bail-ins’ become commonplace, note case in Italy) and flexibility.
 Flexibility is key.
-I would like to transact with full AML/CTF compliance in bitcoin just as I would like to do the same with Ether or any other digital currency that I fancy at the time.
+I would like to transact with full AML and/or CTF compliance in bitcoin just as I would like to do the same with Ether or any other digital currency that I fancy at the time.
 Why should I only have the option of being compliant in bitcoin just because my compliance enabled intermediary only supports bitcoin?